cinnData/PythonBootcamp/[PY-06] Introduction to Pandas.md

 * **Selection by label** is specified by adding  `.loc` after the name of the data frame.
 The selection of the rows is based on the index, and that of the columns is based on the column names.

-* **Selection by position** uses `.iloc`, which works as in 2D array.
-The selection of the rows is based on the row number and that of the columns on the column number.
+* **Selection by position** uses `.iloc`, which works exactly as in 2D array, based on the row and column indexes.

 In both cases, if you enter a single specification inside the brackets, it refers to the rows.
 If you enter two specifications, the first one refers to the rows and the second one to the columns.
 We don't use `loc` and `iloc` in this course, since you can live in Pandas without that, first filtering the rows and then selecting the columns.
 Sticking to this simple approach, you will save the time wasted learning too many methods.

+## Homework

+1. Import NumPy and Pandas and create a data frame `df` with three columns named `X`, `Y` and `Z`, putting in the first columns consecutive numbers from 0 to 9, in the second column consecutive integers from -3 to 6 and the third column 10 ones (you can do this with `np.ones(10))`.
+Replace every term from the first column by its square.
+What will you do if you want, instead of changing the terms of the first column, to add a fourth column, named `U`, containing the squares of the first column?

+2. Suppose that you have added the fourth column to `df` with the squares of the first column, and use `df.info()` to generate a report of your data.
+Replace the last term of the fourth column by either `None` or `np.nan`.
+The use `df.info()` again and compare the two reports.
+Can you explain all the changes?

+3. After replacing the last term by a `NaN` value, split the data in two parts, using `df'U'] <= 16` and `df'U'] > 16`.
+What happened with the last row?